Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 16 September

 The administrative building of the National University of Pharmacy in Kharkiv's Slobidskyi District was set on fire by a Russian drone attack that injured four people.

 The Saratov Oil Refinery was set on fire by drones.
 The Russian MoD claimed to have intercepted 87 drones, including 18 over Saratov Oblast.

 The HUR claimed to have struck the Russian 155th Guards Naval Infantry Brigade headquarters in Vladivostok.
 The Primorsky Krai Anti-Terrorist Commission claimed "gas equipment exploded near administrative buildings".
 Local soldiers claimed it was a training exercise.

 The Verkhovna Rada resumed live broadcasts of its sessions following a three-year ban it imposed due to security reasons following the 2022 invasion.

 US President Donald Trump authorised the first two U.S. military aid packages paid for by NATO.

 A court in Italy ordered the extradition of Serhii Kuznietsov to Germany over the investigation into the Nord Stream pipelines sabotage.

 The FSB arrested a woman who allegedly worked for Ukrainian intelligence and detonated a bomb along a section of the Trans-Siberian Railway in Zabaykalsky Krai in August.

+Geolocated footage indicated Russian advances northwest of Stupochky village in Donetsk Oblast; and southwest of Novoivanivka, Huliaipole Raion.

 17 September

 A Russian drone struck a minibus in Prymorske, Zaporizhzhia Oblast, injuring one person.

 The Ukrainian military claimed to have captured a Kenyan national fighting in the Russian army near Vovchansk.

 Atesh operatives sabotaged rail relay equipment near Yekaterinburg.

 The FSB arrested and later charged a North African resident of Astrakhan for spying on behalf of Ukraine.

+Geolocated footage showed Ukrainian advances in southwest Chasiv Yar; and the Russian capture of Troianda village in Pokrovsk.
+Geolocated footage also showed Russian advances in Prymorske, Zaporizhzhia Oblast.

 18 September

-Five people were killed in a Russian airstrike in Kostiantynivka.
+Five people were killed in a Russian airstrike on Kostiantynivka.

 Gazprom's refinery in Bashkortostan was set ablaze by Ukrainian drones.
 The Lukoil-Volgogradneftepererabotka oil refinery in Volgograd was also attacked with locals reporting explosions.
 The local governor reported no casualties but a private home was damaged.
 Volgograd International Airport also suspended flights.
 The Russian MoD claimed to have intercepted 43 drones overnight.

-The bodies of 1,000 Ukrainian soldiers killed in action were repatriated by Russia in exchange for that of 24 Russian soldiers.
+The bodies of 1,000 Ukrainian soldiers killed in action were repatriated by Russia in exchange for 24 Russian soldiers' bodies.

-Russian milbloggers claimed that Russian forces took the village of Odradne, east of Velykyi Burluk from the Russian side of the Kharkiv Oblast border.
-Russian milbloggers also claimed that Russian forces took the villages of Volodymyrivka and Pankivka in the Dobropillia direction.
+Russian milbloggers claimed Russian forces took the village of Odradne, east of Velykyi Burluk from the Russian side of the Kharkiv Oblast border.
+Russian milbloggers also claimed Russian forces took the villages of Volodymyrivka and Pankivka in the Dobropillia direction.

 Ireland announced military aid for Ukraine involving 34 used military vehicles and three de-mining robots.

 A Russian ammunition dump in Bohdanivka, Luhansk Oblast was destroyed by Ukrainian drones.